Saverio976/NorMatrix/README.md

 ```

 ## Contribute
-if you want to add some checkers, in python, or bash, add a file in src/
+if you want to add some checkers (in python, bash, or node),
+add a file in src/ folder with a filename clear enouth.

+if the filename is `test.sh`, the file wiil be executed like this `./src/test.sh {file to check}`

-folder with a filename clear enouth.
-If there is one error or more, exit with
+If there is one error or more, exit with the number of error, else
-status code 1, else status code 0.
-You must say the file and this line if
+status code 0.
+You must print the filename and the line where the error is
- possible

 ### thanks